NCAR/geocat-examples/docs/index.rst

 a higher level implementation for low level `matplotlib` functionalities.
 `Xarray` and `numpy` are used for data processing.

-Click on any image to see the full image and source code as well as to download Python script and/or Jupyter notebook.
+Gallery cards link to full image and source code, with download of Python script enabled.

 .. toctree::
    :maxdepth: 2